wurstbrot/secvisogram/README.md

 Note that multiline strings are not supported in JSON value fields and will break this navigation.
 To add line breaks type `\n` instead.

+The _JSON Editor_ enables users to generate a blueprint JSON file, such as for a vendor, containing essential details like `product id`, `publisher`.
+This JSON can be saved locally and later pasted into the editor to populate it with specific content, such as CVE details and the _Product Status_ for a VEX profile.

 [(back to top)](#bsi-secvisogram-csaf-20-web-editor)

 ### Preview (HTML view)